What do I do if I receive notification of an incomplete application due to not having

 If the school required two specific types of teacher recommendations and I have only

 had one what should I do?

 Contact the director of the school to which you are applying.

-Can handicapped students apply?
+Can disabled students apply?

-Yes, if they meet the criteria.
+Yes, disabled students can apply, but must meet the criteria.